-"At this task they must labour in the face of the majestic equality of the laws, which forbid rich and poor alike to sleep under the bridges, to beg in the streets, and to steal their bread."
-166
+"At this task they must labour in the face of the majestic equality of the laws, which forbid rich and poor alike to sleep under the bridges, to beg in the streets, and to steal their bread."166

-Anatole France
+- Anatole France

-By failing to engage with the racial consequences of the rule of lenity, Justice Gorsuch and the rest of the Court-like the majority in Strieff-perpetuate white supremacy and the colorblind systems of oppression that have grown from it.
-The only way to dismantle such systems of oppression is if institutional actors recognize and verbalize the racist foundations of their neutrally framed pretexts.
-167 This Essay sought to expose the context underlying lenity's shift that Justice Gorsuch's Wooden concurrence left out.
-In doing so, it shines a light on the pervasive nature of the rot in our system.
-But until the Court and other institutional actors make the racist roots and racial consequences of allegedly neutral doctrines explicit, mass incarceration and racial disparities in the criminal justice system are here to stay.
+By failing to engage with the racial consequences of the rule of lenity, Justice Gorsuch and the rest of the Court-like the majority in Strieff- perpetuate white supremacy and the colorblind systems of oppression that have grown from it.
+The only way to dismantle such systems of oppression is if institutional actors recognize and verbalize the racist foundations of their neutrally framed pretexts.167 This Essay sought to expose the context underlying lenity's shift that Justice Gorsuch's Wooden concurrence left out.
+In doing so, it shines a light on the pervasive nature of the racist roots and racial consequences of allegedly neutral doctrines explicit, mass incarceration and racial disparities in the criminal justice system are here to stay.